TomSull222/credit-risk-classification/README.md

 Derogatory marks against the borrower,
 The total debt.

 The dataset was then separated and split into training and testing sets in order to understand the accuracy of the model.
 A logistic regression model was implemented using sklearn and fit to our training data to allow us to make predictions on the loans from our lending data.
+After making our predictions, the model's performance was evaluated by calculating accuracy scores, as well as, generating a confusion matrix and classification report.

+## Results